Doodleverse/segmentation_gym/README.md

 We recommend a 6 part workflow:

-1. Download & Install Zoo
+1. Download & Install Gym
-2. Decide on which data to use and move them into the appropriate part of the Zoo [directory structure](#dir). *(We recommend that you first use the included data as a test of Zoo on your machine.
+2. Decide on which data to use and move them into the appropriate part of the Gym [directory structure](#dir). *(We recommend that you first use the included data as a test of Gym on your machine.
 After you have confirmed that this works, you can import your own data, or make new data using [Doodler](https://github.com/dbuscombe-usgs/dash_doodler))*
 3. Write a `config` file for your data.
 You will need to make some decisions about the model and hyperparameters.
 4. Run `make_dataset.py` to augment and package your images into npz files for training the model.
 5. Run `train_model.py` to train a segmentation model.
 6. Run `seg_images_in_folder.py` to segment images with your newly trained model, or `ensemble_seg_images_in_folder.py` to point more than one trained model at the same imagery and ensemble the model outputs

-* Here at Zoo HQ we advocate training models on the augmented data encoded in the datasets, so the original data is a hold-out or test set.
+* Here at Doodleverse HQ we advocate training models on the augmented data encoded in the datasets, so the original data is a hold-out or test set.
 This is ideal because although the validation dataset (drawn from augmented data) doesn't get used to adjust model weights, it does influence model training by triggering early stopping if validation loss is not improving.
 Testing on an untransformed set is also a further check/reassurance of model performance and evaluation metric

-* Zoo HQ also advocates the use of `ensemble` models where possible, which requires training multiple models each with a config file, and model weights file
+* Doodleverse HQ also advocates the use of `ensemble` models where possible, which requires training multiple models each with a config file, and model weights file

 ## ⬇️ Installation